 Our consultation work in machinery acoustics aims to determine the noise emissions of machinery, elaborate meaningful acoustic specifications for machinery, develop measures for complying with the given acoustic levels, and supporting clients in improving the design of machinery in terms of noise emissions.

 Measurement of noise emissions

-Müller-BBM is an accredited test laboratory for the measurement of noise emissions in accordance with established standards and regulations.
+Müller-BBM Industry Solutions GmbH is an accredited test laboratory for the measurement of noise emissions in accordance with established standards and regulations.
 We determine the noise emissions from machinery in accordance with relevant standardised methods at the service location, on the manufacturer's premises or in our laboratories.
-A reverberation room and an anechoic space are available for measurements under free-field conditions at our Planegg location.
+At our Planegg/Munich location, a reverberation room and an anechoic room are available for measurements under free-field conditions.
 We support you in the standardised labelling of machinery according to the EU Machinery Directive 2006/42/EC.

-Müller-BBM undertakes to draw up noise specifications of individual components from a specified noise standard that applies to a complete system, regardless of whether that system is a vehicle, a piece of office equipment or a processing plant.
-Müller-BBM's task consists of achieving the best possible outcome for the entire system with the help of technically meaningful standards for individual components as part of the current state of noise-reduction technology with optimum cost efficiency.
+Müller-BBM Industry Solutions GmbH undertakes to draw up noise specifications of individual components from a specified noise standard that applies to a complete system, regardless of whether that system is a vehicle, a piece of office equipment or a processing plant.
+Müller-BBM Industry Solutions GmbH's task consists of achieving the best possible outcome for the entire system with the help of technically meaningful standards for individual components as part of the current state of noise-reduction technology with optimum cost efficiency.

 Developing noise reduction measures